-- Student athletes - o International students - Majors in nursing, paramedicine, aviation, radiologic technology - o Financial aid recipients who have need to file an appeal - o Students seeking to take more than 18 credits in one semester - Students in these categories who wish to register must first consult with an academic advisor.
+- Student athletes - International students - Majors in nursing, paramedicine, aviation, radiologic technology, gunsmithing, commercial driving training - Financial aid recipients who have need to file an appeal - Students seeking to take more than 18 credits in one semester

+Students in these categories who wish to register must first consult with an academic advisor.
 To request an appointment with an academic advisor, students can call 928.776.2106 or 928.634.6510.
-Additional information can be found at www.yc.edu/advisor or can be requested by email: academic.advising@yc.edu.
-Advising services are available at the Prescott, Verde Valley, Career and Technical Education Center, Chino Valley and Prescott Valley.
+Additional information can be found at www.yc.edu/advising or can be requested by email: advising@yc.edu.
+Advising services are available at Prescott, Verde Valley, Career and Technical Education Center, Chino Valley and Prescott Valley.